spacetelescope/synphot_refactor/docs/synphot/bandpass.rst

     >>> bp.emflx(area)
     <Quantity 8.782026838611703e-17 FLAM>

-To check whether the wavelength range of another spectrum is defined everywhere within the a bandpass, you can use :meth:`~synphot.spectrum.SpectralElement.check_overlap`, as follows.
+To check the **overlap**, i.e., whether the wavelength range of another spectrum is defined everywhere within the a bandpass, you can use :meth:`~synphot.spectrum.SpectralElement.check_overlap`, as follows.
 This check is useful to test whether convolving the two spectra would result in any potential inaccurate representation of the result::